Rishabhopi/Royal_webBot/README.md

 #### Key Features 📋

-1. ChatGPT: Engage in intelligent conversations with our powerful AI chatbot, capable of understanding and responding to a wide range of queries.
+1. ChatGPT: Engage in intelligent conversations with our powerful AI chatbot, capable of understanding and responding to a wide range of queries.(might not we work sometime due to using public api)

-2. Gemini AI: Experience advanced AI capabilities for personalized interactions and enhanced user experience.
+2. Gemini AI: Experience advanced AI capabilities for personalized interactions and enhanced user experience.(this feature continously changing like Gemini to MK AI or wormGPT Etc..)

 3. Open in WhatsApp: Seamlessly connect and chat with our bot on WhatsApp for a more convenient messaging experience.